Happy Together (song): Background

-Alan Gordon had served as the drummer and one of the primary songwriters of the Magicians since its conception from Tex & the Chex.
+Alan Gordon had served as the drummer and one of the primary songwriters of the Magicians, which had recently evolved from Tex & the Chex.
 He wrote and co-wrote a number of songs for the band, most famously "An Invitation to Cry" (with Jimmy Woods).
 Gordon already had many of the lyrics in mind for "Happy Together" but the chorus of the song came to him at the Park Street Diner in Ayer, Massachusetts, after visiting his father.
 The melody was based on the constant tuning of guitarist Allan "Jake" Jacobs during the band's concerts.
 After a failed attempt to convince Jacobs to write the song with him, Gordon finished it with vocalist Garry Bonner.

 In 1965, Bonner and Gordon started to work with publishers Charles Koppelman and Don Rubin from the Koppelman/Rubin Associates, writing songs for artists selected by them.
 The songwriters cut a demo of "Happy Together" and offered it to several artists including the Happenings, the Vogues and the Tokens, but it was rejected by all of them.

 Around the same time, California band the Turtles had been struggling with financial and personal problems.
 After scoring three Top 40 hits in 1965 and 1966, including Bob Dylan's "It Ain't Me Babe" and "You Baby", their next five singles had not charted well.
 Chip Douglas and John Barbata had stepped in as replacements for the original members.
-As an act focused on singles, member Mark Volman explained that their lack of success almost led the Turtles to breaking up.
+As an act focused on singles, member Mark Volman explained that their lack of success almost caused the Turtles to break up.